TheModFather/mammock/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.2.4
+* Server no longer retrieves package.json data (bad ideas are bad.)
+* Server now can accept a delay parameter for individual methods (see example)
+* minor code cleanup

 ### 0.2.3
 * Server now retrieves package.json data
 * Server can now return the mammock version via Mammock.getVersion()